noook/spotify-client/README.md

 | [`checkUserSavedShows`](https://developer.spotify.com/documentation/web-api/reference/check-users-saved-shows) | Check if one or more shows is already saved in the current Spotify user's library. |

 ### 🎼 Tracks

+These methods can be accessed through the `tracks` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |